Shakeb100/GroomingGenie/README.md

 - Connecting with local barbershops and salons to provide users with local grooming services.

 Whether you're looking for a complete transformation or just need some guidance, Grooming Genie is here to make it easy for you.
 Give it a try today and see the results for yourself!

+Please request to restart beard generator if it is down.
+Running the model can be costly and works on a request basis as of right now.
+Working on making it active at all times.